byteball/obyte-merchant/README.md

 ## TOR

-You can configure the merchant to connect to peers through TOR (see [conf.socksHost, conf.socksPort, and conf.socksLocalDNS](../../../byteballcore#confsockshost-confsocksport-and-confsockslocaldns)) in order to hide its IP address.
+You can configure the merchant to connect to peers through TOR (see [conf.socksHost, conf.socksPort, and conf.socksLocalDNS](../../../ocore#confsockshost-confsocksport-and-confsockslocaldns)) in order to hide its IP address.
 Your customers don't need to run TOR.

 ## Customize

-If you want to change any defaults, refer to the documentation of [byteballcore](../../../byteballcore), the core Byteball library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [ocore](../../../ocore), the core O<sub>byte</sub> library `require()`'d from here.